-Screenwriters in animation are, like animators and directors and storyboard artists, the unsung champions of animated films.
+Screenwriters in animation are, like animators, directors, and storyboard artists, the unsung champions of animated films.
 But they are unsung champions for wholly different reasons.

-Take a moment and reminisce about your favorite moment from any animated film you watched.
-While animators are often heralded for creating those moments – particularly sequences of high emotion – it’s easy to forget that before any animators were involved, those scenes were born in the mind of writers who had to realize these moments with nothing more than typewriter (or in today’s world, a word processor) and a vivid imagination.
+Take a moment and reminisce about your favorite moment from any animated film.
+While animators are often heralded for creating these moments – particularly sequences of high emotion – it’s easy to forget that before any animators were involved, these scenes were born in the mind of writers who had to realize these moments with nothing more than typewriter (or in today’s world, a word processor) and a vivid imagination.
 Before anything else, those writers had to do the heavy work of making those moments sing on paper before they were brought to life through the production process.
 This is almost quite literal, since writing for feature animation requires screenwriters to be more descriptive than for live-action.

 Think about it, how would moments like Mufasa’s death in The Lion King resonate if Irene Mecchi, Jonathan Roberts, and Linda Woolverton weren’t there to hit the right emotional notes needed to make that scene hit home.
 How in the world would something like the ‘Forbidden Friendship’ sequence from How to Train Your Dragon be pulled off – without dialogue – if Will Davies, Dean DeBlois, and Chris Sanders couldn’t realize it in a way that took advantage of the animators’ visual storytelling.

 That’s how important screenwriters are to the process of developing an animated film.
 It’s all well and good for a story to come alive through an animator’s touch, but that magic also needs to come alive through words.